 PA online casinos may also allow players to earn loyalty points with associated casino loyalty programs or rewards programs of their own.

-Some suspect PA online table games might be rigged.
-Particularly since they can’t hold the cards or check the equipment the same way they might inside a brick and mortar casino.
+Some suspect PA online table games are rigged, particularly since they can’t hold the cards or check the equipment the same way they might inside a brick-and-mortar casino.
 This is absolutely not the case.